dyc3/senior-design/visualization-requirements.typ

 This figure represents the default case of one balancer being active, and no specific views/groupings (such as region) being active.
 As new monoliths are instantiated, they will appear on screen tethered to the balancer.
 As new rooms are instantiated, they will appear on-screen alongside the client that created them tethered to the appropriate monolith.
 Clients will not appear on-screen until they are connected to a room.
 When a monolith goes offline, the node representing it and any clients connected to that monolith should dissappear The room(s) connected to the (now disconnected) monolith should remain on-screen for some predetermined amount of time in the case a client connected to that room reconnects so it can be tethered to a new monolith.

+== Region

+The purpose of this visualization is to show the the scale of the load balancer, and how multiple instances of the balancer interact.

+#figure(
+  image("figures/region-visualization.png"),
+  caption: "Figma Mockup of Region Visualization"
+)

+This visualization is a bit different than the others since multiple instances of the balancer will be on-screen at the same time.
+Balancer nodes will be unique, but grouping for monoliths, rooms, and clients will be active by default.
+No animations aside from node movement will be implemented since this visualization is expected to take the most screen space.